Dingo: Conservation of purebreds

-K'gari is a 1,840 square kilometre World Heritage Site located off Australia's eastern coast.
-The island is home to a genetically distinct population of dingoes that are free of dog introgression, estimated to number 120.
+K'gari is a World Heritage Site located off Australia's eastern coast.
+The island is home to a genetically distinct population of dingoes that are free of dog introgression, estimated to number 120 as of 2017.
 These dingoes are unique because they are closely related to the southeastern dingoes but share a number of genes with the New Guinea singing dog and show some evidence of admixture with the northwestern dingoes.
+Known as wongari by the Butchulla people, they have a significant place in the culture of the traditional owners of the island, who want to see them protected.

-Because of their conservation value, in February 2013, a report on Fraser Island dingo management strategies was released, with options including ending the intimidation of dingoes, tagging practice changes and regular veterinarian checkups, as well as a permanent dingo sanctuary on the island.
+Because of their conservation value, in February 2013, a report on dingo management strategies on the island was released, with options that included ending the intimidation of dingoes, tagging practice changes and regular veterinarian checkups, as well as a permanent dingo sanctuary on the island.

 According to DNA examinations from 2004, the dingoes of Fraser Island are "pure", as opposed to dingo–dog hybrids.
 However, skull measurements from the mid-1990s had a different result.
 A 2013 study showed that dingoes living in the Tanami Desert are among the "purest" in Australia.

 Groups that have devoted themselves to the conservation of the "pure" dingo by using breeding programs include the Australian Native Dog Conservation Society and the Australian Dingo Conservation Association.
 Presently, the efforts of the dingo conservation groups are considered to be ineffective because most of their dogs are untested or are known to be hybrids.

-Dingo conservation efforts focus primarily on preventing interbreeding between dingoes and other domestic dogs in order to conserve the population of pure dingoes.
-This is extremely difficult and costly.
-Conservation efforts are hampered by the fact that it is not known how many pure dingoes still exist in Australia.
-Steps to conserve the pure dingo can only be effective when the identification of dingoes and other domestic dogs is absolutely reliable, especially in the case of living specimens.
-Additionally, conservation efforts are in conflict with control measures.

 Conservation of pure and survivable dingo populations is promising in remote areas, where contact with humans and other domestic dogs is rare.
 Under New South Wales state policy in parks, reserves and other areas not used by agriculture, these populations are only to be controlled when they pose a threat to the survival of other native species.
 The introduction of "dog-free" buffer zones around areas with pure dingoes is regarded as a realistic method to stop interbreeding.
 This is enforced to the extent that all wild dogs can be killed outside the conservation areas.
 However, studies from the year 2007 indicate that even an intensive control of core areas is probably not able to stop the process of interbreeding.

 According to the Dingo Discovery Sanctuary and Research Centre, many studies are finding a case for the re-introduction of the dingo into previously occupied areas in order to return some balance to badly degraded areas as a result of "unregulated and ignorant farming practices".